 A surprising number of Catskills 3500 peaks are visible through the opening.

 Take a close look at this next photo, looking down into Lost Clove.
 As I was processing this image, I noticed something unusual about it…

 All along the clove wall behind the house: old logging trails, like faint veins on a leaf.

 Another thousand feet or so long the ridge from the overlook, is the actual summit.
 Balsam has a summit marker that always reminds of the Stonehenge scene in Spinal Tap.
 From photos, you might expect it to be 15 feet tall — it’s closer to 15 inches tall.

 The marker is just off trail.
-Look through the trees to the left.
+Look through the trees to your left.
 If you start to descend, you‘ve gone too far.

 Descent to the Col

-There are three easy ledge systems on this side of Balsam.
+There are three easy ledge systems on the southwestern ridge of Balsam.
 The first is at 3500’.
 The other two are close together just above 3250’.
 None is tricky.

-It won’t take long to come down to the col between Balsam and Haynes Mountain.
-Notice the seriously weathered sign on a tree with seriously cool roots.
+It won’t take long to come down to the col between Balsam Mountain and Haynes Mountain.
+Notice the wonderfully weathered sign on this tree with its very cool root system.

 Turn right and begin descending into Rider Hollow.